irbv-collections/collections-data-googlecode-to-github/README.md

 # VascanDataGooglecodeToGithub

-Simple command-line gem used to import Google Code Vascan's issues into GitHub issues.
+Light command-line gem used to import Google Code Vascan's issues into GitHub issues.
 This project was created specially to transfer VASCAN issues and is not intended for direct reuse on other repository.
+Issues are read from the generated Google Takeout document.

 ## Installation